Automated (2020)

 ezgif.com-gif-maker+(8).gif

-‘Automated’ presents the juxtaposition of optical phenomena and the urban experience by exploring the cyclical relationships of daily life through the lens of mechanical processes and cinematic principles.
+‘Automated’ presents the juxtaposition of optical phenomena and the urban experience by exploring the cyclical relationships of daily life and ubiquitous systems through the lens of mechanical processes and cinematic principles.
 Constructed with wood, 3D printed elements and motorized with DC motors, the sculptural elements depict the interplay of shifting lights and shadows in relationship to the animated cycles existing within the installation landscape.

 Each sculpture in the installation actualizes an animated image through harmonized intermittency or causes aberration through irregular motion.
 Viewers will find numerous ways to experience Automated by peering into windows and buildings, watching t